thoughtbot/dns/book/chapters/tools/how-dns-works.md

 The other thing to know about DNS is that each step in the resolution process gets cached.
 When the resolver asks `com` for information about `donkeyrentals.com`, it gets stored for some amount of time, which can be seconds to days, depending on the server.

 The reasoning here is simple: if the whole chain was traced every time anyone in the entire world wanted to go to a website, it would put an enormous load on the root servers.
 With only 13 root servers, that would be billions of requests a day.
 In reality, each letter points to multiple servers.
-But even if there were 500+, that's still hundreds of millions of sites per day.
-Too much.
+But even if there were 500+, that's still too much traffic for a server to handle.

 That should be enough to get us started with my very favorite debugging tool: dig.